 Camilla Björkegren's Group

-The SMC complexes, chromosome dynamics and stability
+Chromosome dynamics and genome stability

 The Smc5/6 Complex Is an ATP-Dependent Intermolecular DNA Linker.